National Conference of State Societies

 Presented by the National Park Service & National Conference of State Societies

 Join NCSS and the National Park Service for the traditional lighting of the Japanese Stone Lantern, located amidst the cherry blossom trees.
-The lantern is approximately 375 years old and was given as a gift by Japan in 1954.
+Lantern is approximately 375 years old and weighs over 4,000 pounds and given as a gift by Japan in 1954.

-The musical Prelude starts at 2:30 PM, with the ceremony beginning at 3 PM until 4:30 PM.
-This ceremony marks the first public appearance of the 2023 U.S. Cherry Blossom Princesses.
+Musical Prelude starts at 2:30 PM with ceremony beginning at 3 PM until 4:30 PM.
+This ceremony marks the first public appearance of the 2024 U.S. Cherry Blossom Princesses.

 YOUR FESTIVAL EXPERIENCE